What mountain bike saddle should I buy?

 SQlab 611 Ergowave MTB Active Ti Saddle

 Clearly the longest of the test, the Squlab 611 allows a lot of positions to go around – something that could be useful for some riders the longest limbs.
-The Squlab 611 also include a very aggressive beak, which goes to relieve the pressure and to offer a sort of counterpoint to push into the steep climbs.
+The Squlab 611 also includes a very aggressive beak, which goes to relieve the pressure and to offer a sort of counterpoint to pushing into the steep climbs.

 At first, I found it embarrassing and I had trouble finding a comfortable seat, but after some time I grew up to really like the touch and added pressure relief to the passage provided.
 In addition to the passage, the tail hangs a little sideways to follow the movements of the hips while pedaling.

 I’m not sure how much this has added to overall comfort, but you notice.
 Most important, this flex made no noise.
 Its long duration can make it difficult to maneuver the bike under you, so I recommend this mountain bike saddles for bikers who prefer long epic daily outputs.
 The Squlab 611 is available in widths of 130, 140 and 150 mm.

 The Ergon SMC3 has been developed as a saddle for the all-around biker, ideal for long runs every day or for those who want more support.
 This is the model that bikes now on my MTB.
 In addition to being softer and thicker than the SMR3 series,

 Ergon has focused on optimizing the central part of the saddle.
 The specially designed shape and the pronounced exhaust channel are ideal for riders who have a certain sensitivity in the support area.

 This particular model, SMC3, presents tracks in chromium molybdenum with a composite glass fiber shell.
 Orthopedic padding is 6mm thick and the rails are in CroMo.
 If you’re racing and looking for something lighter, check out the Ergon SMR3 series.

 WTB Volt Team Saddle